 Indicator Application @ District Level District Performance Implement community engagement plans targeting hotspots and potential hotspots areas.
 To promote good governance, accountability & transparency A communication plan is in place and regular consultation between counsellors and the community is monitored according to the plan.
 Furthermore hotspot areas are minimized through accelerated service delivery within council priority programmes.
 The customer care system is also utilized to effect to identify area specific trends and respond to those areas politically and administratively.
-Municipalities to implement To promote good governance, Communities are engaged through

-Indicator Application @ District Level District Performance responsive and accountable processes to communities. accountability & transparency IDP roadshows and other community engagements at least quarterly Ward committees must be functional and Councillors must meet and report back to their constituencies quarterly.
+Municipalities to implement responsive and accountable processes to communities.
+To promote good governance, accountability & transparency Communities are engaged through IDP roadshows and other community engagements at least quarterly Ward committees must be functional and Councillors must meet and report back to their constituencies quarterly.
 NA NA Utilise the CDWs, Ward Committees and Ward Councillors to communicate projects earmarked for implementation.
 NA Communities are engaged through IDP roadshows and other community engagements at least quarterly Municipalities must communicate their plans to deal with backlogs.
 To promote good governance, accountability & transparency The IDP through its sector plans comprehensively quantifies backlogs and costs to eradicate backlogs where applicable.
 Municipalities to monitor and act on complaints, petitions and other feedback.
 To promote good governance, accountability & transparency The customer care system is utilized to effect to identify area specific trends and respond to those areas politically and administratively.